Surajchandraa/morse-code-api/README.md

 ## installation:
 - clone this repository `git clone https://github.com/Surajchandraa/morse-code-api.git`
-- install depdencies `npm install`
+- install dependencies `npm install`

 ## how to run this: